 The Myanmar Business Environment Index (MBEI) seeks to provide government, businesses and other stakeholders with a tool to better understand economic governance in Myanmar and thereby support sustainable and inclusive future economic growth.
 The MBEI is an economic governance index (EGI), or a specialized instrument for measuring the performance of local authorities and assessing improvements in the local business environment through quantitative indicators.
 EGIs have been used in Indonesia, Sri Lanka, Bangladesh, Cambodia, and Mongolia, and in Vietnam, and they have become a widely-accepted tool for understanding economic growth, attracting investors, and promoting public-private dialogue.
 In 2017, The Asia Foundation (TAF) and the DaNa Facility, with funding from UK Aid, launched the three-year Myanmar Business Environment Index (MBEI)to adapt the EGI tool to the Myanmar context.
 Development in partnership with the Development Lab at Duke University, the MBEI measures economic governance at the national and state/region levels in order to identify constraints in Myanmar’s business environment and identify opportunities for reform.

 The MBEI measures economic governance in Myanmar by collecting data on ten distinct topics or subindices.
 These topics include: 1) Entry Costs, 2) Land Access and Security, 3) Post-Entry Regulation, 4) Informal Payments, 5) Infrastructure, 6) Transparency, 7) Favoritism in Policy, 8) Environmental Compliance, 9) Labor Recruitment, and 10) Law and Order.
-Each MBEI subindex consists of roughly ten indicators, which include a combination of administrative and observational data and survey data collected from 4,874 Myanmar businesses in 67 townships throughout the country.
-MBEI data is provided at the township, state/region and national level, and a full description of the MBEI methodology is provided in the annex to the report.
+Each MBEI subindex consists of roughly ten indicators, which include a combination of administrative and observational data and survey data.
+For 2019 MBEI, the data were collected from 4,874 Myanmar businesses in 67 townships throughout the country.

 The Myanmar Business Environment Index provides the clearest picture to date of economic governance in Myanmar as well as valuable insight into Myanmar’s business environment at the state/region and township levels.
-In 2020, The Asia Foundation will conduct the second round of data collection in order to update findings and track changes in economic governance in Myanmar.
+In 2020, The Asia Foundation has conducted the second round of data collection in order to update findings and track changes in economic governance in Myanmar.
+The survey data are collected from 5,605 business in 76 townships across the country.
+MBEI data at the township, state/region and national level, and a full description of the MBEI methodology are provided in the 2020 report.
+Methodological improvements and new indicators have been developed in 2020 MBEI to provide better aspects of the business environment for decision-makers.